MarcinSutula/f1-2023-races-app/README.md

-Credits to https://github.com/bacinger for sharing circuits geojsons.
+Credit to https://github.com/bacinger for sharing circuits geojsons.